vertigo6622/obsidian-keykeeper/README.md

 # obsidian keykeeper

-a cryptocurrency software licensing platform built with privacy-first principles. users can purchase software licenses using monero (xmr) or litecoin (ltc), with licenses bound to hardware ids for copy-protection. it is the backend of the obsidian pro and commerical licensing, but can be adapted for any application that requires security handling licensing and drm.
+a cryptocurrency software licensing platform built with privacy-first principles. users can purchase software licenses using monero (xmr) or litecoin (ltc), with licenses bound to hardware ids for copy-protection. it is the backend of the obsidian pro and commerical licensing, but can be adapted for any application that requires securely handling licensing and drm.

 ## features